garrandall/popular-music-data/tracks/stay-jodeci.md

 For a little while
 Baby, won't you just stay?

-(Ooh, babe...)
+(Oh, babe...)
 Baby, won't you just stay?

 So here we are